 Whisky stones and steel ice cubes are billed as the modern answer to cooling your dram without watering it down.
 Whisky stones are milled from non-porous rocks, and come in various stylish shapes, from cubes to discs to icosahedrons.
 Steel ice cubes generally come as balls or dice, and are either solid stainless steel or filled with a freezing gel or other cooling core.
 Both stone and steel work the same: put them in the freezer for a couple of hours, and then put them in your dram; take them out once it has chilled, or leave them in – it’s up to you.

 Freezer-friendly whisky glasses are another option for chilling your drink.
 These plastic cups have cooling gel within their double walls.
 Two hours in the freezer keeps your drink cold for hours while an insulated rubber grip stops hands from getting chilly.
-Not quite as elegant as a hand-cut crystal tumbler, they might make a good option for picnics, sporting events and other outdoor activities.
+Not quite as elegant as a hand-cut crystal tumbler, they might make a good option for a picnic, sporting event or outdoor dinner party.

 Up here in the northern climes at The Glenlivet we don’t often need to cool our drinks.
 But you should enjoy your whisky whichever way you choose.
 There’s no right or wrong answer when it comes to ice.
 Whatever your preference, we hope you can experience the full range of complex flavours in each expression of The Glenlivet.

 Want to heat things up instead?
 Check out our whisky cocktail recipes including Hot Toddy variations and warm whisky drinks.